sa-tre/satre-specification/docs/source/evaluation.md

 Although both 1 and 2 indicate a TRE meets the requirement, the distinction lies in the quality of the components which address the requirement.

 An evaluation may simply give your TRE scores for each statement.
-We recommend a more detailed evaluation, which includes a score, supporting text and, where applicable, explicit areas of potential improvement.
+We recommend a more detailed evaluation, which includes a score, a justification and, where applicable, suggestions for improvement.

 In the examples we go into detail with our supporting text.
 We hope you find this useful as a reference point when evaluating your TRE.